jun-xiao-mainlinestem/2026base/readme.md

 **Variations:**

 1.  `turnToHeading(float heading)`: Turns to the specified heading with default parameters.
-2.  `turnToHeading(float heading, float turnMaxVoltage)`: Limits the maximum voltage for a slower, more accurate turn.
+2.  `turnToHeading(float heading, float turnMaxVoltage)`: Limits the maximum voltage for a slower, more accurate turn. **Maximum voltage is 12V.**

 **Examples:**